santhosh-pro/santhosh-pro/README.md

 - 👨🏽‍💻 I’m currently working on Grids and Guides;
 - 🌱 I’m currently learning Advance Kubernetes, Distributed Architecture;
-- 🤔 I’m looking for help with Design Pattern ;
+- 🤔 I’m looking for help with Design Pattern;
 - 💬 Ask me about programming, I am happy to help;
 - ⚡️ Fun-Fact: I have a low score in computer science and engineering;
 - 📫 How to reach me: contact@santhosh.pro;